aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

 weight: 190
 url: /net/how-to-set-comment-background/
 aliases: [/net/add-a-picture-to-an-excel-comment/]
-description: How to set background color in Excel comment object.Add a picture or image to an Excel comment.
+description: How to change color in comment in Excel.How to insert picture or image in comment in Excel.
 keywors: add inset picture iamge color comment background excel
 ---